-- 122. (1) Prior to elections, there shall be constituted an inclusive Warrap State Council of Ministers after broad consultation with the relevant political forces in accordance with the following percentages- - (a) seventy percent representing the Sudan People's Liberation Movement; - (b) twenty percent representing other Southern Sudan political forces; and - (c) ten percent representing the National Congress Party. - (2) Ministers of the State shall take the oath prescribed in article 111 before the Governor as soon as this constitution comes into force.
+122. (1) Prior to elections, there shall be constituted an inclusive Central Equatoria State Council of Ministers after broad consultation with the relevant political forces in accordance with the following percentages-

+- (a) seventy percent representing the Sudan People's Liberation Movement; - (b) twenty percent representing other Southern Sudan political forces; and - (c) ten percent representing the National Congress Party. - (2) As soon as possible after this Constitution comes into force, ministers shall take the oath prescribed in Article 112 before the Governor.